And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 Not only did they not do anything about that, they sent us back a form letter that thanked us for raising concerns about international water boundary issues.

-You know, I saw I I have to tell you this uh the limbaugh team here at the East Coast branch of the Limbaugh Institute for Advanced Conservative Studies, all over this.
+You know, I saw, I have to tell you, the Limbaugh team here at the East Coast branch of the Limbaugh Institute for Advanced Conservative Studies, all over this.

 They were up all night doing the research, and they have given me copies of the letters.

-The one that you wrote uh dated March twenty-ninth, two thousand to one honorable William J. Clinton, president of the United States, stating uh very clearly the problem there that you were facing at the border in the National Border Patrol Council.
+The one that you wrote dated March 29, 2000, to one Honorable William J. Clinton, President of the United States, stating very clearly the problem there that you were facing at the border in the National Border Patrol Council.

-Uh, and you did get a form letter back uh saying thank you for your letter regarding the deficit in water deliveries from Mexican tributaries to the lower Rio Grande.
+And you did get a form letter back saying thank you for your letter regarding the deficit in water deliveries from Mexican tributaries to the lower Rio Grande.

-But you know, I mean, far be it for me to defend uh President Clinton, but the fact of the matter is these things do happen.
+But, you know, I mean, far be it from me to defend President Clinton, but the fact of the matter is these things do happen.

 I mean, somebody in an office threw that in the wrong pile and you got a stupid letter back.

-But have you ever had anything in those last five years, though, that that would be uh at least showing that they're aware of the problem?
+Have you ever had anything in those last five years, though, that would be at least showing that they're aware of the problem?

-Because what I'm seeing from our Homeland Security Secretary, Michael Chertoff, he's saying that this is not a big deal.
+Because what I'm seeing from our Homeland Security Secretary, Michael Cherdoff, he's saying that this is not a big deal.

 It's being blown out of proportion.

-Now, I gotta say, if you're a uh a border officer and people are shooting at you from another country, another army on our territory, that I don't know how you could think that could ever be blown out of proportion.
+I got to say, if you're a border officer and people are shooting at you from another country, another army on our territory, I don't know how you could think that could ever be blown out of proportion.

 Right.

-I mean, it may not be a big deal for him because he's safe in his office in Washington, and whenever he visits the border, the few times that he does, he's surrounded by bodyguards, and they've swept the area, make sure that no one's around there who could harm him.
+And whenever he visits the border, the few times that he does, he's surrounded by bodyguards and they've swept the area to make sure that no one's around there who could harm him.

 But it's a big deal.

-All right, so what do you say then, TJ, uh that to Mr. Chertoff saying he does not believe that it's the military?
+All right, so what do you say then, TJ, to Mr. Chertoff saying he does not believe that it's the military.

 That's what I'm thinking.

-That was clearly a Mex a bona fide Mexican military outfit.
+That was clearly a bona fide Mexican military outfit.

-Now we can't prove it in the other cases because we generally don't capture them because we're outgunned and discretion being the better part of Valor, we would draw from the area.
+Now, we can't prove it in the other cases because we generally don't capture them because we're outgunned and discretion being the better part of valor, we withdraw from the area.

 Unbelievable.